lbologna/hbp-sp6-guidebook/source/online_usecases/validation_framework/validation_framework.rst

     Some of the features currently included are soma's diameter and the maximal branch order in the dendrites, besides the number of trunk sections, -X,Y,Z- extents, field's diameter and total path-length of both the axon and the dendrites.

-    Additional plots are provided to visualize some statistics derived from the morphometrics of the indiviual cells, e.g. linear regression analysis, histograms and Kernel-Distribution-Estimates (KDE) for single features, and bi-dimensionl joint KDEs for pairs of uncorrelated features.
+    Additional plots are provided to visualize some statistics derived from the morphometrics of the individual cells, e.g. linear regression analysis, histograms and Kernel-Distribution-Estimates (KDE) for single features, and bi-dimensional joint KDEs for pairs of uncorrelated features.

     **Note:** Currently only Striatum Fast-Spiking Interneurons (FSI) can be considered, since observation data is missing for other neuron types.